 We use a range of reading material across the school to provide opportunity for children to develop a love of reading as well as the skills they need to become fluent readers.
-We use standard Book Banding to ensure children are reading at the appropriate level and making progress.
+We use standard Book Banding in the Juniors to ensure children are reading at the appropriate level and making progress.
 Books at each band are drawn from a number of schemes and ‘free reading’ materials.
 These are the books children take home to enjoy reading with their family or independently.

-Where possible we try to make learning a holistic experience and link learning from different subjects into a topic based approach.
+Where possible we try to make learning a holistic experience and link learning from different subjects into a topic-based approach.
 All subjects in the New Primary National Curriculum are covered on a two-year rolling programme to ensure coverage with mixed year group teaching.

 PSHE (Personal, Social, Health Education) enables children to acquire the knowledge, understanding, skills, values and attitudes they need to manage their lives.
 PSHE develops the qualities and attributes pupils need to thrive as individuals, family members and members of the local and global society in which they live.

-At Bird’s Bush Primary School we aim to promote healthy, independent and responsible members of society.
+At Bird’s Bush Primary School, we aim to promote healthy, independent and responsible members of society.
 We encourage all our pupils to play a positive role in contributing to school life and the wider community through school council, fundraising events, supporting charities and involvement in community activities.
 Our pupils are given opportunities in PSHE lessons and assemblies to develop confidence, self-motivation and an understanding of their rights and responsibilities within our diverse society.
 The Fundamental British Values are also an integral part of daily life at our school.